James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

 measurements, and have not included that portion of the composition hidden behind the rabbet of the

-such provided sizes have erroneously included the frames dimensions.
-Every effort has otherwise
+provided sizes have erroneously included the frames dimensions.
+Every effort has otherwise been

 From his earliest paintings until his last, Alten most often signed his work as "M. Alten".

-era from about 1890 until about 1909; however, his signature has frequently been found with all of the
+about 1890 until about 1909; however, his signature has frequently been found with all of the letters

 Infrequently, Alten signed with the initials M.A. only.
 Although rare, such initialed pictures have

-to apply an extended tilde or wavy line beneath his name.
-During the teens that line often began with
+an extended tilde or wavy line beneath his name.
+During the teens that line often began with a hook

-downward to a more horizontal plane.
-On later paintings, such as on those executed in Tarpon Springs
+more horizontal plane.
+On later paintings, such as on those executed in Tarpon Springs (1935), the entire

 Throughout his career his signature varied with the application of serifs at the ends of brushstrokes,